-Physical abuse: a form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding., drowning, suffocating or otherwise causing physical harm to a child.
+Physical abuse (including domestic abuse): a form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
 Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces illness in a child.